ducky4life/smortie/README.md

 - playing a playlist (/play, folder inside /playlists)
 - playing a single file (/playfile, file inside /playlists/*)
 - playing a local file (uploaded with /playlocalfile command)
+- playing an imported queue (/play the "continue" playlist)
+- searching for local songs from a spotify playlist and importing to queue
 - master playlist (all files inside /playlists/*)
 - importing/displaying/appending to queue (!smort import, /queue)
 - continuing from where you left off (/play the "continue" playlist)